 Have you ever sat on a bus, a boat, a train, or an airplane and read a book?

 You probably have, as reading and travel have gone hand in hand for centuries.
-While your physical body is carried along by your chosen mode of transportation, can take your mind on an inner journey, a journey through your imagination.
+While your physical body is carried along by your chosen mode of transportation, reading can take your mind on an inner journey, a journey through your imagination.
 More than any other visual medium the act of reading can take you to new places; literally and figuratively.

 The books below represent a selection of novels that sparked our imagination so profoundly that we actually stopped talking about wanting to travel, stopped hoping for the day we WOULD travel, and decided to just get on with it.